Best Car Insurance 2017

 Reviews and ratings on the nation's leading Auto Insurance providers.
 Get coverage, premium and discount information from our list of top Car Insurance companies.

-Car insurance is financial coverage of your car in the form of liability, property, and medical protection.
-Theft and damage due to accident fall under property coverage.
-As with most automotive coverage, car insurance is mandated throughout the United States.
-In each state, however, the minimum requirements can vary widely.
-Typically, uninsured motorist and liability coverage is mandatory.
+Car insurance is financial coverage for your car in the form of liability, property, and medical protection.
+For instance, theft and damage due to accident would fall under property coverage.
+As with most automotive coverage, car insurance is legally mandated throughout the United States.
+Each state, however, has very different minimum requirements.
+Typically, uninsured motorist and liability coverage are both obligatory.

-When choosing a car insurance plan, work to ensure that the policy covers one’s specific requirements.
-Premiums may differ based on levels of coverage selected, but many plans will offer a combination of vehicle and personal coverage.
-While most companies will offer liability, personal injury protection, collision, and uninsured motorist, there are further add-ons available meant to promote greater peace of mind.
-These may include comprehensive coverage, umbrella coverage, mechanical breakdown, rental car coverage, and interior coverage.
+When choosing a car insurance plan, make sure that the policy covers your specific requirements.
+Though premiums may differ based on levels of coverage selected, many plans offer a combination of vehicle and personal coverage.
+While most companies offer liability, personal injury protection, collision, and uninsured motorist coverage, all insurance companies also offer additional features, meant to promote greater peace of mind.
+These can include comprehensive coverage, umbrella coverage, mechanical breakdown, rental car coverage, and interior coverage.

-Make sure to ask yourself these questions prior to selecting a policy: What is the process for submitting a claim?
+Finally, make sure to ask yourself these questions prior to selecting a policy: What is the process for submitting a claim?
 Are there any policy discounts available?
-Is 24/7 roadside assistance, as well as emergency service offered?
-Does the deductible and monthly premium ratio within your budget?
+Do they offer 24/7 roadside assistance, as well as emergency services?
+Are the deductible and monthly premium ratio within your budget?
 Additionally, premiums will vary depending on the person insured.
 Factors that can all play a significant role in your final premium include your geographic location, gender, age, vehicle type, credit score, and driving history.

 - 12 month rate guarantee

 - New/ better car replacement coverage

 - Specialty vehicles (motorcycle, classic car, off-road, recreational vehicle)